zend-patterns/ZendServer-CustomAuth/README.md

 Integration
 -----------
-* Unpack the module into the gui/vendor directory
+* Unpack the module into the gui/vendor/CustomAuth directory, note that you may have to rename the directory the zip file unpacks to.
 * Add the 'CustomAuth' module to the end the list of modules in gui/config/application.config.php
 * Disable simple authentication in gui/config/zend_ui_user.ini: